 Prótesis Imbabura’s mission is to provide Ecuadorian patients with quality affordable prosthetics (artifical limbs), orthotics (braces) and adaptive equipment.
 Prótesis Imbabura, with the collaboration of Fundación Jen Lee, and the help of foreign volunteers, fabricates affordable prosthetics, orthotics and adaptive equipment of high quality, thus helping those with different needs to overcome adversity and meet challenges.

-Statistics from 2015 report that approximately 23% of the Ecuadoran population lives below the poverty line.
+Statistics from 2018 report that approximately 23% of the Ecuadoran population lives below the poverty line.
 When looking at the percentage of the population that is disabled and who live below the poverty line–that number soars; 82% of people with disabilities in Latin America live in poverty.
 Yet many need so little to be able to self-sufficient.
 Obtaining needed orthotic and prosthetic care often is the gateway toward being able to move, walk, work.
 There are so few prosthetic providers in the country that both scarcity and affordability prevent many patients are from getting the devices they need.

 Prótesis Imbabura’s purpose is twofold: